 Staff will lead lessons about specific books while they are in the library.
 We will have developmentally appropriate books available for them to read with their clients and complete a lesson with them.

-Individuals with autism typically perform at average or above-average levels when decoding written language.
+Individuals with intellectual and developmental disabilities typically perform at average or above-average levels when decoding written language.
 For many, reading is a rewarding activity — especially when reading about a topic that is of particular interest.
-However, no two individuals with autism display the same degree of symptoms, showcase the same strengths, or have the same weaknesses — which is something we recognize at the Adult Autism Center.
+However, no two individuals with intellectual and developmental disabilities display the same degree of symptoms, showcase the same strengths, or have the same weaknesses — which is something we recognize at the Adult Autism Center.

 Each individual is unique, and the activities offered within this program will reflect that understanding.

-Although we encourage learning and reading, this program is more about the process of visiting a library so that individuals with autism can leverage the resources available to them.
+Although we encourage learning and reading, this program is more about the process of visiting a library so that individuals with intellectual and developmental disabilities can leverage the resources available to them.

 We have developed one core library program.
 However, within this program, there are many unique opportunities for each individual.
 We take a personalized approach, highlighting each client's strengths while focusing on areas that they wish to improve.